-Italy's Renzi plans 10 billion euro cut to income tax: report
+Italy's Renzi plans 10 billion euro cut to income tax - report

-ROME (Reuters) - The Italian government of Matteo Renzi will propose a 10 billion euro cut to income tax, daily newspaper La Repubblica reported on Saturday, without giving a source for the information.
+ROME, March 8 (Reuters) - The Italian government of Matteo Renzi will propose a 10 billion euro cut to income tax, daily newspaper La Repubblica reported on Saturday, without giving a source for the information.

 A spokeswoman for the prime minister would not confirm the report, but said that details of a reform plan would be released following a cabinet meeting on Wednesday.

 Renzi has pledged to introduce a range of reforms to kickstart an economy that grew a feeble 0.1 percent in the fourth quarter of last year and has record 12.9 percent unemployment.

 But the 39-year-old must tread carefully to pursue growth without breaking European Union spending rules.